 And controversial as well.
 The Black Comedy in it that seems extremely tame today?
 That was extremely uncommon in newspaper comics at the time, and got a lot of bad reactions from the Moral Guardians.

 Garfield.
-Yes, believe it or not, some of the style of the strip was considered risky at the time, and the published books of the series was some of the first to utilize the 'mini-sized' formats that many newspaper comic collections use today.
-Oh yeah, and quite a few of the strips in the early years were actually controversial and Jim Davis received many complaints for some of the gags he pulled. ("Shake it, Annette," for instance.)
+Yes, believe it or not, some of the style of the strip was considered risky at the time, and the published books of the series were some of the first to utilize the 'mini-sized' formats that many newspaper comic collections use today.
+Oh yeah, and quite a few of the strips in the early years were actually controversial and Jim Davis received many complaints for one of the gags he pulled. ("Shake it, Annette," for instance.)
 A lot of younger people would think you were joking if you told them this fact.

-Calvin And Hobbes, too.
+Calvin and Hobbes, too.
 When it first appeared in newspapers in 1985, it was rare both in comic strips and in popular fiction generally for parents to be portrayed as anything more than slightly exasperated at the antics of their children.
 Many readers wrote in to complain that Calvin's parents' attitudes toward their son made them mean, perhaps even abusive.
 Ten years later, creator Bill Watterson could remark with some satisfaction that TV sitcoms with smart-mouthed kids and sarcastic parents had become the norm - and Calvin's parents now looked tolerant and even loving.